Supervised Attendance Orders

 When you are fined, the court may give you a set time to pay the fine or set an amount to be paid on a regular basis.
 This payment may be made on a weekly, fortnightly or monthly basis according to your means and according to what the court considers that you can afford.

 Should you fail to pay the fine, or any instalment as instructed by the court, you will be required to appear before a Means Enquiry Court where you will be expected to explain why you have failed to pay the fine or instalment.
-It is open to the Court to change the repayment order, particularly if you can satisfy the court that you are having difficulty meeting the terms of the Order.

 The Court can also impose an alternative sentence of imprisonment to take effect immediately, or at some future date should you default in paying the fine or instalments.
 Instead of imposing an alternative of imprisonment the court may decide to make a Supervised Attendance Order.